Top 12 Best Activities in Iceland

 Falling 144 feet (44 meters) from the Jokulsa a Fjollum river, Dettifoss waterfall crescendos with a mighty crash into Jokulsargljufur Canyon below, creating one of the most spectacular and dramatic natural sites in the country.
 It was famously used in the opening scene of the sci-fi blockbuster Prometheus.

-Dettifoss waterfall is accessible from Route 862 and one of the main stops on a Diamond Circle Tour, the northern counterpart of the famed Golden Circle.
+Dettifoss waterfall is accessible from Route 862 and is one of the main stops on Diamond Circle tours, the northern counterpart of the famed Golden Circle.
 Alongside Dettifoss waterfall, visitors to the Diamond Circle will also visit Husavik, Asbyrgi Canyon, and Lake Myvatn.

 If you’re planning to visit this part of the country, be sure to check out other things to do in Husavik and things to do in Akureyri, both of which are in North Iceland.